 Can I make a claim for damage if I bought my garments or textiles second-hand?

 Yes.
 Second-hand garments and textiles are excluded from the mandatory care labelling standard, but you may be able to make a claim for the damage of your garment.
 The catch is you may need to produce a receipt – which is not always possible when buying second-hand items.
-See the Drycleaning Institute of Australia's Fair Claims Guide to find out the replacement value of your item.
+See the DIA's Fair Claims Guide to find out the replacement value of your item.

 Why doesn't the dry cleaner return my garments after I've been compensated for the damage they caused?

-It is the dry cleaner's responsibility to remove the damaged garment from circulation as it is no longer serviceable.
+It's the dry cleaner's responsibility to remove the damaged garment from circulation as it's no longer serviceable.